tfoldi/fuse-tableaufs/README.md

     /Sitename/Projectname/Workbook 2.tbw[x]
     /Sitename/Projectname/Datasource 1.tds[x]

 Read operations are fully supported while write support is implemented but still highly experimental.
+For rw mode you need read-write access to workbooks, datasources and pg_largeobjects tables.
 Last modification time is read from last\_updated columns while file sizes are actual sizes of the pg\_largeobjects.

 ## Questions

 **Is this supported or allowed by Tableau or any 3rd party?**

-Tableau FS uses only the supported `readonly` repository user which is supported and allowed by Tableau.
-For the file system part is completely unsupported, however, we are trying to help you on best effort basis.
+Tableau FS uses the supported `readonly` repository user by default which is supported and allowed by Tableau.
+The file system part is completely unsupported, however, we are trying to help you on best effort basis.

+Accessing your repository in read-write mode is not supported.

 **I need this on windows, can I?**